thomascamminady/strava_connector/README.md

 You have to first execute the first step (Create your App/API Connection) presented in this [amazing tutorial by Benji Knights Johnson.](https://medium.com/swlh/using-python-to-connect-to-stravas-api-and-analyse-your-activities-dummies-guide-5f49727aac86)

-As a result you need to know your `client_id` and your `client_secret`.
+As a result, you need to receive your `client_id` and your `client_secret`.

 ### Step 2

 We need to run an initial authentication.
 Run the following code interactively in a python shell and replace the fake `client_id` and `client_secret` with the ones obtained in the previous step.

 ```python
 from strava_connector import initial_auth